geovedi/book-notes/2021/think-again.en.md

 Betty Bigombe's success in negotiating with warlord Joseph Kony demonstrates the power of empathetic listening without the pressure to persuade or fix the situation.
 Being a great listener involves showing genuine curiosity, asking truly interested questions, and facilitating the clear expression of another person's thoughts.
 Listening can encourage individuals to explore their opinions more deeply and share them more openly.

-Moreover, group interactions and listening circles have been found to lead to more nuanced and less extreme attitudes.
+Group interactions and listening circles have been found to lead to more nuanced and less extreme attitudes.
 Effective listeners make their audiences feel respected and encourage them to approach their own views with more humility, doubt, and curiosity.
 Listening is a display of respect and care, offering others our undivided attention and demonstrating that their thoughts and goals are valued.

 The means of achieving change are just as significant as the end result; using manipulative techniques can undermine the authenticity and effectiveness of motivational interviewing.
 By embracing the principles of motivational interviewing and cultivating a genuine and empathetic approach, we can promote positive behavior change and foster open-mindedness in individuals.